 Read our advice for getting your dog’s attention when you’re out and refreshing their recall.

-Tip 6: Slowly start to introduce your dog to social settings
+Tip 6: Slowly start to prepare your dog for days out

 As life returns to some sort of normal and people start to get outside with friends and family, you may want to take your dog with you.
 While many dogs will love to come along, it could be overwhelming to start with and some may struggle with the additional sights, smells and distractions they may not have experienced for a while.